 Puppetmasters major problem is its slimness there is not a great deal more to it than strange things happening at the hotel and puppet attacks.
 The pre-credits sequence with Toulon is intriguing but leaves much unanswered, particularly as to who Toulon is and why the Germans are pursuing him (although this is dealt with in subsequent films in the series).
 Screenwriter Joseph G. Collodi is a pseudonym for director David Schmoeller a Carlo Collodi was the author of Pinocchio (1881).
 The films setting, Bodega Bay, is the name of the Northern California town used as location in Alfred Hitchcocks The Birds (1963).

 Puppetmaster was a success and Full Moon mounted a number of sequels.
 Nowadays fans can even buy Puppetmaster dolls via the Full Moon website and the videos come with commercials for them.
-The other Puppetmaster films are: Puppet Master II (1990), Puppetmaster III: Toulons Revenge (1991), Puppet Master IV (1993), Puppet Master V: The Final Chapter (1995), Curse of the Puppet Master (1998), Retro Puppetmaster (1999), the compilation film Puppet Master: The Legacy (2003), Puppet Master vs Demonic Toys (2004), Puppet Master: Axis of Evil (2010) and Puppet Master X: Axis Rising (2012).
+The other Puppetmaster films are: Puppet Master II (1990), Puppetmaster III: Toulons Revenge (1991), Puppet Master IV (1993), Puppet Master V: The Final Chapter (1995), Curse of the Puppet Master (1998), Retro Puppetmaster (1999), the compilation film Puppet Master: The Legacy (2003), Puppet Master vs Demonic Toys (2004), Puppet Master: Axis of Evil (2010), Puppet Master X: Axis Rising (2012) and Puppet Master: Axis Termination (2017).
 The alien body snatchers film The Puppet Masters (1994) is unrelated.

 Director David Schmoeller has made a number of other genre films, many of these for the Bands, including the strange Tourist Trap (1979) about a backwoods motelier and his living mannequins, the stalker thriller The Seduction (1982), the psycho film Crawlspace (1986), the alien vampire film The Arrival (1991), Netherworld (1992), Curse IV: The Ultimate Sacrifice (1993) and the childrens films The Secret Kingdom (1997), Search for the Jewel of Polaris: Mysterious Museum (1999) and Little Monsters (2012).